thegenemyers/DALIGNER/README.md

 -a, -d, -f, -B, and -D, are passed through to the calls to daligner.
 The defaults for these parameters are as for daligner.
 The -v and -a flags are passed to all calls to LAsort and LAmerge.
 All other options are described later.
-For a database divided into N sub-blocks, the calls to daligner will produce in total 2TN^2 .las files assuming daligner runs with T threads.
-These will then be sorted and merged into N^2 sorted .las files, one for each block pair.
+For a database divided into N sub-blocks, the calls to daligner will produce in total N<sup>2</sup> .las files, on per block pair.
 These are then merged in ceil(log_D N) phases where the number of files decreases geometrically in -D until there is 1 file per row of the N x N block matrix.
 So at the end one has N sorted .las files that when concatenated would give a single large sorted overlap file.